 Many illustrious air aces were stationed at the Manor included such famous names as Guy Gibson (of Dambuster fame) “Sailor “ Malan”, Stanford Tuck and Wing Commander “Cats Eyes” Cunningham with his navigator Jimmy Rawnsley.
 This pair had become the most successful defensive night fighter team, flying Mosquito aircraft with 85 Squadron and protecting the skies over the Home Counties during 1943.
 As Commanding Officer of 85 Squadron, John Cunningham actually lived in the Manor House.

-In 2018 The Twitch Heritage Centre, Douce’s Manor, St. Leonard’s Street, will next be open from Noon to 4pm (last admission 3.30pm) on Sunday 22nd July, Saturday/Sunday 8th – 9th September (Heritage Open Days) and Sunday 11th November 20178(Remembrance Sunday).
+In 2018 The Twitch Heritage Centre, Douce’s Manor, St. Leonard’s Street, will next be open from Noon to 4pm (last admission 3.30pm) Saturday/Sunday 8th – 9th September (Heritage Open Days) and Sunday 11th November 20178(Remembrance Sunday).